 Schedule based on 54 months mobilization to mechanical completion; 32 months critical path - first safety concrete to mechanical completion.

-Innovative self-protecting reactors eliminate any room for mistakes.
+Innovative passive safety reactors eliminate any room for mistakes.
 Fewer safety systems lead to fewer “scrams” (nuclear system shutdowns), increasing reliability and capacity factors.